sendgrid/docs/content/docs/for-developers/parsing-email/inbound-email.md

 title: Inbound Email Parse Webhook
 group: inbound-parse
 navigation:
  show: true
 ---

 SendGrid can parse the attachments and contents of incoming emails.
 Application examples include receiving uploads and posting blog articles via email.

-The Parse API will POST the parsed email to a URL that you specify.
-If a POST is unsuccessful, SendGrid automatically queues and retries any POSTs that respond with a 4XX or 5XX status.
-This prevents data loss for customers who have misconfigured their website or POST URL.
+The Parse API will post the parsed email to a URL that you specify.
+If a post is unsuccessful, SendGrid automatically queues and retries any posts that respond with a 4XX or 5XX statuses.
+This prevents data loss for customers who have misconfigured their website or post URL.

 <call-out>

-If you don't want email messages to be retried in case of an error in delivery, please respond with a 2xx status to the POST request.
+If you do not want email messages to be retried in case of an error in delivery, please respond with a 2xx status to the POST request.

 </call-out>